sirodoht/skglist.com/README.md

 7: #228be6
 8: #1c7ed6
 9: #1971c2
+10: #1864ab
 ```

-The 9 shades of red, for lists.
+10 shades of red, for lists.
 Light to dark.
 ```
 1: #fff5f5
 2: #ffe3e3